Maurdekye/satisfactory_factory_planner/README.md

 ## Known Flaws

 * ~~Byproducts are not utilized in the production chain~~ **Enable experimental byproduct reuse with the `--reuse-byproducts` flag**
-* If multiple recipes to acquire a given resource exist, the program will choose one arbitrarily and use it exclusively.
-To ensure the program uses a specific recipe, you'll have to edit `recipes.json` and remove all alternative recipes.

 ## Other Notes

 The recipe information the program draws from is contained inside `recipes.json`.
-Currently, the file only contains recipes up to Tier 6, as that's how far my friend and I are into our current playthrough.
+Currently, the file only contains recipes up to Tier 7, as that's how far my friend and I are into our current playthrough.
 Additional recipes, if you like, can be added by modifying `recipes.json`.
 This is left as an exercise to the user :).
-Furthermore, no alternative unlockable recipes are programmed into the file, on account of the aformentioned flaw with regards to alternative recipes.
-If you would like the program to use an alternative recipe, I would recommend removing the basic recipe from the file, and replacing it with the alternative one.
+Furthermore, no alternative unlockable recipes are programmed into the file, on account of me being lazy.
+If you would like the program to use an alternative recipe, I would recommend adding it yourself as it suits your needs in your own game.

 ---
 \